 My name is Keith Gregory.
 I am a professional software developer, currently living in Philadelphia with my wife and cockatiel.
 I've been programming since 1977, making a living from it since 1984.
 It's been a long and varied journey: from real-time data acquisition systems written in assembly language, to SQL on a massively parallel database … with the inevitable excursion into web-apps.
 The last dozen years are covered in my resume.

 If you're not a spambot, you can send questions or comments to “contact” at this domain.

 This site contains a collection of articles, primarily on programming topics, but including some of my other interests.
 Most of the programming articles are about Java, because it's the language that I've used most in the past decade.
 Also because it doesn't get a lot of respect as languages go, and I think that's unfair.

 I also have a blog that focuses on programming philosophy, life as a software developer, and topics that don't merit the research and thought of a real article.

 Yahoo! displayed a banner ad for their hosting service while I was reading my mail.

 OK, that's not the whole story.
 I had several ideas for short programming articles, as well as the outline for a book on advanced Java Swing programming.
 Having already written one niche market programming book, I decided that I wasn't prepared to invest the time and energy in a second.
 This website seemed a perfect way to let my inner author out.

 Everything here is hand-written HTML, with CSS for styling.
-I originally used Microsoft Word to write and edit the articles, with a semi-automated translation based on styles, but that turned out to be far more trouble than it was worth.
+I originally used Microsoft Word to write and edit the articles, with an automated translation based on document styles, but that turned out to be far more trouble than it was worth.
 I find that HTML markup isn't overly distracting when writing (perhaps because I started writing before WYSIWYG editors), and it forces me to use a simple design.

 Copyright © Keith D Gregory, all rights reserved